-- Big Issue Invest on the development of The Big Exchange, a financial marketplace providing access to impact investment opportunities for retail investors
+- The Big Issue Group on the development of The Big Exchange, a financial marketplace providing access to ESG and impact investment opportunities for retail investors

 - Impact Investment Partners on its commercial agreements and capital raise for the development of CreditEnable, a data analytics platform to improve access to capital for SMEs in emerging markets

-- The Shell Foundation regarding programme-related and mixed motive investments, including in relation to the FMO-backed $120million Energy Entrepreneurs Growth Fund
+- The Shell Foundation regarding strategic governance issues and programme-related and mixed motive investments, including in relation to the FMO-backed $120million Energy Entrepreneurs Growth Fund

-- The United Nations High Commissioner for Refugees in relation to the launch of its global consumer goods platform MADE51 and the establishment of its UK-based charity
+- The United Nations Refugee Agency in relation to the launch of its global consumer goods platform MADE51 and the establishment of its UK-based charity

-- The Nesta Foundation on the spin-out of a UK public service innovation programme to an Australian registered charity
+- The Nesta Foundation on the spin-out of a major UK public service innovation programme

 - GoFundMe regarding regulatory issues relating to the establishment of a presence in the UK

-- VivoPower on issues relating to B Corp registration
+- Various corporates, including VivoPower and a major consumer goods plc, on issues relating to B Corp registration

-- Beam, the world's first crowdfunding platform to tackle homelessness, on corporate structuring and commercial agreements
+- Beam, the world's first crowdfunding platform to tackle homelessness, on corporate structuring, capital raising and commercial agreements

 - The Government of Sierra Leone in relation to energy and infrastructure PPPs